Oxford-Elgin might be moving toward COVID-19 ‘red tier’

 The health unit is asking the public to focus on three actions that will reduce the most common sources of transmission seen in our region:

-Four of the Oxford-Elgin region’s 72 COVID-19 cases reported Friday morning were Tillsonburg residents.
+Six of the Oxford-Elgin region’s 102 COVID-19 cases reported Monday morning are Tillsonburg residents.

-Woodstock currently had the highest number at 19, followed by Ingersoll 10, Norwich Township 5, Tillsonburg 4, Zorra 4, Blanford-Blenheim 2 and South-West Oxford 1 in Oxford County.
+Woodstock had Oxford’s highest number at 23, followed by Ingersoll 13, Tillsonburg 6, Zorra 5, Norwich Township 4, Blanford-Blenheim 2 and South-West Oxford 2.

-COVID-19 assessment centres are available in Woodstock, Tillsonburg, Ingersoll and St. Thomas.
+St. Thomas jumped from 12 to 22 cases on the weekend.
+Aylmer has 19 COVID-19 cases, and Southwold 1.
+Bayham had five new cases on the weekend.

-The assessment centre in Tillsonburg at 17 Bear Street tested 209 people this week as of Thursday.
+Southwestern Public Health COVID-19 assessment centres are currently available in Woodstock, Tillsonburg, Ingersoll and St. Thomas.

-Haldimand-Norfolk Health Unit is reporting 40 active COVID-19 cases of Friday, and Middlesex-London had 252 active cases, up 25 since Thursday.
+The assessment centre in Tillsonburg at 17 Bear St. tested 286 people last week.

 Comments